When is the iPad Pro coming out in the UK? What about the iPad Pro's new features, price, tech specs and onsale launch date?

 A final point in favour of the iPad Pro comes from iOS 9, which features several lovely app-multitasking features (such as Split View that lets you interact with two apps side by side) that would make glorious sense on a larger screen.

+Yet the evidence is piling up, and it's getting harder and harder to ignore the possibility that tonight (9 September 2015), finally, is the night.
 Read on for our detailed analysis of the iPad Pro/iPad Plus concept, and all the iPad Pro rumours that are fit to post.

 What is the iPad Pro/iPad Plus, and what's all the fuss about?